THE PHANTOM OF THE OPERA

 If ever a musical divided audiences and critics, The Phantom of the Opera is it.
 No other musical has run longer on Broadway, yet the show received mixed reviews from the critics.
-Fans embrace the lush orchestrations of tunes they can hum as they leave the theatre, while some academics lament the pop sensibilities and repetitive nature of the score.
+Fans embrace the lush orchestrations of tunes they can hum as they leave the theatre, while some academics lament the score’s repetitive nature and pop sensibilities.
 Only in its translation from the page to the stage does the show seem to unite those who view it: headed by Harold Prince, with choreography by Gillian Lynne, the original production was deftly staged and startlingly theatrical, brought to life in a series of glorious and unforgettable designs by Maria Björnson.
-The epitome of the megamusical production style popularised in the 1980s, The Phantom of the Opera is a lushly romantic operetta made modern through the use of all the trappings that contemporary theatre stagecraft has at its disposal.
+The epitome of the megamusical production style popularised in the 1980s, The Phantom of the Opera is a lushly romantic operetta made modern, using all the trappings contemporary theatre stagecraft has at its disposal.

 Synopsis and Musical Numbers